Sweet Melody: Music video

 On 21 October 2020, Little Mix started teasing the release date of their music video by sharing snippets of the music video on their social media pages.
 A day later, they announced via Twitter that the music video would be released on 23 October where it was uploaded to YouTube.
 On 20 November, an official lyric video created by a fan was released.
 On 27 November, a vertical video version was uploaded to their YouTube channel.

 "Sweet Melody" was directed by KC Locke and filmed at an abandoned warehouse.
 It begins with the girls stood against a flaming backdrop, with Jade wearing a black bra underneath a sheer black long-sleeved top, with trousers attached to her suspenders and her hair in braided locks.
 Perrie is dressed in a black bra with matching trousers and a cropped jacket.
 Jesy is seen dressed wearing a black and white bodysuit and a pair of thigh high boots, while Leigh-Anne sports a strappy black crop top which she pairs with black trousers.
 The video features different segments with individual shots of all four members performing their own choreography with back up dancers and coming together for a group routine.

 The music video for "Sweet Melody" was the last one to feature former member Jesy Nelson, who left the group in December 2020.
-In 2021, she revealed that the shooting of the video caused her to experience panic attacks while on set, recalling that she was also rushed to the hospital following symptoms stemming from an eating disorder she was dealing with at the time.
-The incident was particularly worsened by the label's demands during the COVID-19 pandemic, after which her mother and the remaining three members advised that she should leave Little Mix to focus on her mental health.
+In 2021, she revealed that the shooting of the video caused her to experience panic attacks while on set, recalling that she was also rushed to the hospital following symptoms stemming from an eating disorder that she was dealing with at the time and a suicide attempt the next month.
+The incident was particularly worsened by the label's demands during the COVID-19 pandemic, after which her mother advised that she should leave Little Mix to focus on her mental health.